TobleroneBill/TerminalUno/README.md

   - Wild/Wild Draw Four – 50 points each
   - Wild Swap Hands/Wild Customizable cards – 40 points each
 These point values will be tracked per player, and a winner is declared at a winning point value (default is 500)

+# Random Stuff

+CPU Names were taken from: From https://www.keeplaughingforever.com/deez-nuts-jokes